eProsima/DDS-Router/docs/rst/formalia/titlepage.rst

      networks.
   5. **Topic allowlisting**: it is possible to configure a *DDS Router* to forward just the user data belonging to a topic specified by the user.
+  6. **Dynamic topic discovery**: the user does not need to fully specify over which topics to communicate (i.e. provide concrete topic names and types).
+The discovery of topics matching the allowlisting rules automatically triggers the creation of all entities required for communication.

 .. _fig_entities_diagram: